What Is the Philippines Electronic Travel Authorization?

 All unpaid and unfinished applications will be deleted seven (7) days after the initial entry of data.

-To successfully obtain the Philippines eTA visa waiver the traveler needs to have a:
+To successfully obtain the Philippines eTA visa waiver the applicant needs to have:

 - Valid passport